evolvingstuff/vdw2/content/posts/knee-osteoarthritis-reduced-somewhat-by-50000-iu-vitamin-d-monthly-need-more-rct.md

  **Personal note by admin of VitaminDWiki**

-<a href="/posts/low-cost-cofactors-for-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Low cost cofactors for vitamin D">Magnesium added topically and internally eliminated my knee Osteoarthritis</a> (could not walk for more than about a block)
+[Magnesium added topically and internally eliminated my knee Osteoarthritis](/posts/low-cost-cofactors-for-vitamin-d) (could not walk for more than about a block)

 This was in addition to a high level of vitamin D - I take 50,000 IU every 5 days = 6X higher dose than this study